 Advanced placement is offered in the departments of English, Foreign Languages and Literatures, and Kinesiology and Health Studies in some courses.
-Credit will be granted in the courses skipped.
+Credit will be granted in these courses after students have successfully completed the designated higher level course.
 See department head for detailed information.